manoharkakumani/Mano/README.md

   * Access target camera.
   * Stream target screen.

-> It is for Educational Puropse I'm not responsable for tool is misused.
+> It is for Educational Puropse I'm not responsable if tool is misused.